-- -"Really, only one man interested in camping?" - -"Just one." - -"What are the other men in your congregation interested in? - -"Well, I've got three others who are big into sports, and one is a computer technician." - -"Wow, so you actually have five men who could minister into the lives of boys?" - -"Well, yeah, but only one is interested in camping." - -"Pastor, Royal Rangers is no longer just a camping program.
-Did you know Royal Rangers provides the flexibility so you can build your boys ministry around the interests of your men, not just those interested in camping? - -The pastor is surprised and says, "Really?"
+- -"Really, only one man interested in camping?" - "Just one." - -"What are the other men in your congregation interested in? - -"Well, I've got three others who are big into sports, and one is a computer technician." - -"Wow, so you actually have five men who could minister into the lives of boys?" - -"Well, yeah, but only one is interested in camping." - -"Pastor, Royal Rangers is no longer just a camping program.
+Did you know Royal Rangers provides the flexibility so you can build your boys ministry around the interests of your men, not just those interested in camping?
+Royal Rangers is not a camping program.
+It is a mentoring ministry for future men." - -The pastor is surprised and says, "Really?"